Strata By-Laws

 8. Residents should promptly report any non-compliant, or suspicious vehicles parked at visitor parking to the concierge.

-9. No vehicles shall be parked in Visitor Parking in a manner which interferes with neighboring parking stall and blocks the driveway, which considered as fire lane and emergency access pathway.
+9. No vehicles shall be parked in Visitor Parking in a manner which interferes with neighboring parking stall and blocks the driveway, which be considered as fire lane and emergency access pathway.

 10. Strata Council will investigate reports of unauthorized vehicle parking and take necessary actions, including the use of towing services if required.